bhagyashreehehe/Autism-Detection-from-Behavioral-Data-/README.md

 # Autism-Detection-from-Behavioral-Data-
-A basic prototype using machine learning to detect Autism Spectrum Disorder (ASD) from non-clinical data.
-Models like Random Forest and XGBoost achieved 99.67% accuracy.
-Future plans include scaling the project with deep learning for more advanced, real-time ASD screening solutions.
+This project is a foundational prototype aimed at the early detection of Autism Spectrum Disorder (ASD) using machine learning models applied to non-clinical data.
+It uses three publicly available datasets that include responses from toddlers, adults, and a mixed-age group.
+After data cleaning and preprocessing, sixteen key features were selected, including responses from autism-related questionnaires and demographic attributes.

+Multiple machine learning models were trained and evaluated, including Logistic Regression, Support Vector Machine (SVM), Decision Tree, Random Forest, XGBoost, and Gradient Boosting.
+Among these, ensemble methods such as Random Forest and XGBoost performed best, reaching an accuracy of 99.67 percent.
+These results highlight the potential of AI-driven solutions in making ASD screening more accessible, especially outside clinical environments.

+This is an early-stage project and currently serves as a basic prototype.
+In the future, the plan is to scale the system further by incorporating deep learning techniques and expanding the dataset to build a more advanced and generalized model for broader and real-time ASD screening applications.